Somatotropin; GH; human growth hormone; HGH

 Growth hormone is released into the bloodstream from the anterior pituitary gland.
-The pituitary gland also produces other hormones which have different functions to growth hormone.
+The pituitary gland also produces other hormones that have different functions from growth hormone.

 Growth hormone acts on many parts of the body to promote growth in children.
 In adults, it does not cause growth but it helps to maintain normal body structure and metabolism, including helping to keep blood glucose levels within set levels.